What is Infusible Ink?

 Which Cricut machines work with this system?

 Infusible Ink is compatible with Cricut Joy, and all Cricut Maker and Cricut Explore machines, as well as Cricut Autopress, Cricut EasyPress 3, Cricut EasyPress 2, Cricut EasyPress, Cricut EasyPress Mini, Cricut Hat Press, and Cricut Mug Press.

 Can I buy a swatch book to see what the colors will look like?

 Currently, no swatch book is available.
-However, you can view our growing list of Infusible Ink colors and patterns here.
-You can see and touch samples of Infusible Ink transfers at your local Michaels store.
+However, you can view our growing list of Infusible Ink colors and patterns by going to our shop site.
+You may also be able to see and touch samples of Infusible Ink transfers at your local Michaels store.

 Do Infusible Ink heat transfers need time to dry?

 No. Infusible Ink heat transfers are dry to the touch immediately following a transfer.
-However, to avoid additional transfer or ghosting, do not fold your project until it is cool to the touch.
+However, to avoid additional transfer or ghosting, do not fold your soft good projects until cool to the touch.
 Once your project is cool, it is ready to go.

 How long do Infusible Ink Pens/Markers last?

-Infusible Ink Pens/Markers will last a minimum of four full 8.5” x 11” pages of writing or drawing.
+Infusible Ink Pens/Markers will last a minimum of four full 8.5 in x 11 in pages of writing or drawing.

 Are Infusible Ink Transfer Sheets wet?
 Is the ink messy to use?